“No one can say without being comical that he is getting ready to overturn things. He must overturn, and that is all.”

 Keep in mind, by the time most people find their way to a web-page like this one, or a group like Kizuna CPR, BAC-Home, or CRN-Japan, they have already lost their children to the Japanese state, which very nearly instantaneously terminates our parental rights in a blink, as a matter of course.

 Not that we can do something miraculous; of course not.
 Still I would like us to be arguing from a point of view that sees the part our countries play in enabling, facilitating and pushing this policy and rigid lack of change.
 The Japanese people indeed have to be the source of policy change; so one asks why they haven’t.
 Japan has a literate and educated population, so the direction should be clear and the mindset that is needed should have become obvious.
-The lessons of psychological well-being, childcare and support for parents are known; but they can’t be disseminated.
-They don’t have a chance to develop such a dialogue.
+The lessons of psychological well-being, childcare and support for parents are known; but they can’t be disseminated unless they have the opportunity to develop such a dialogue, and the power to create an enforceable law to protect children.
 To maintain the hosting of U.S. military bases, real reform-minded political parties are driven from power and marginalized.
 Massive military and economic support upholds the neo-fascist ruling elites with family and institutional ties to the right wing of the old regime – the emperor-fascists, Yakuza, and Zaibatsu and more, unchallenged and entrenched.
 Revanchist politicians win, and drive the education and social policies to the right, over and over again.
 The media are well aware, and are institutionally required to toe the line or lose their press passes and ability to work entirely.
 Now they’ve got TPP coming to drive down wages and benefits even further and make social supports and economic rights “unaffordable” as Americans always say they are here in the U.S., and they’ve got increasing power passing to the unfolding Japanese military/ national security state – with the U.S. egging them on, their political fortunes tied together.

 Honestly.
 U.S. officials are about as responsible for the rigiidity and horror as Japanese are; and more so, in some areas.
 This is what has developed.